-7. Zone C-3.

-- a.
+- 6. Zone C-2. - a.
 Permitted Uses.
-All uses described in Zone C-3 are allowed, except that the following uses require a Conditional Use Permit (Chapter 22.158): - i.
-Sales. - Auction houses, including animal auctions. - Automobile sales, sale of new and used motor vehicles. - Automobile supply stores with repair facilities. - Boat and other marine sales. - Department stores of more than 5,000 square feet. - Grocery stores of more than 5,000 square feet. - Hardware stores of more than 5,000 square feet. - Recreational vehicle sales. - Trailer sales, box and utility.
+All uses described in Zone C-2 are allowed, except that the following uses require a Conditional Use Permit (Chapter 22.158): - i.
+Sales. - Automobile sales, sale of new motor vehicles, including incidental repair and washing. - Automobile supply stores, including incidental installation of parts. - Boat and other marine sales. - Department stores of more than 5,000 square feet. - Grocery stores of more than 5,000 square feet. - Hardware stores of more than 5,000 square feet.